-Today, I’ll help you with a free plugin and simple tips and settings to make a strong blog protection against spammers and bots.
-The are many ways to do that, but not all of them will really work.
-This post will help you, with my own, and other bloggers experience.
+Today, I’ll help you with a free plugin and simple tips and settings to make strong blog protection against spammers and bots.
+There are many ways to do that, but not all of them will really work.
+This post will help you, with my own, and other bloggers’ experience.

 In my experience, Captcha is the most powerful and free plugin that you can download and install from your WordPress dashboard directly.
 It’s a plugin that will add a math box in the comments posting section.

-You can enable this plugin on your contact page, comments, and another area where you need to verify that you get comments from a real human, and not bots.
+You can enable this plugin in your contact page, comments, and other areas where you need to verify that you get comments from a real human and not bots.

 Please make sure that you’ve enabled the comment moderation options in your admin area, you can find them under “Settings”, then, “Discussion”.
 That page will give more power, to set the way you get comments, and how visitors should submit them.